 Common Errors

-When we install our Linux server, by default it has a lot of security, so port 21, which is used to connect to the FTP server, will be closed.
+When we install our Linux server, by default security is very high, so port 21 (used for FTP connection) will be closed.

-You can check if the port is open or not.
-The information shown can look a bit confusing, but as an example, it looks something like this:
+$ sudo iptables -nvLYou can check if the port is open or not.
+The information it shows might be a bit confusing, but generally it will look like this:

-So, we need to open the port we are going to use (21 and 22)
+So you should open the port you are going to use (21 and 22).

 7 - Open FTP Port in Linux